Halo-Lab/non-functional-requirements/SEO/SEO.md

 ## When and why do we need to think about technical SEO

-The short answer is "always."
+The short answer is "always".
 During the development of a web application, it's crucial to prioritize the end-user's experience.
 This involves considerations such as:

 - Ensuring the safety of the website, especially when handling personal information.
 - Compatibility with various screen sizes and accommodating users with slow internet connections.